matteodelabre/vnsee/README.md

 You can also install this program manually.
 Download the latest build from the [releases page](https://github.com/matteodelabre/vnsee/releases) (or build the software yourself by following the [build guide](docs/build.md)), then copy the `vnsee` and `vnsee-gui` executables to the tablet [using SSH](https://remarkablewiki.com/tech/ssh).
+If you’re using a reMarkable 2, you’ll need to setup the [remarkable2-framebuffer](https://github.com/ddvk/remarkable2-framebuffer) before proceeding.
-To run `vnsee-gui`, you’ll also need to install [simple](https://github.com/rmkit-dev/rmkit/tree/master/src/simple) and, optionally, [nmap](https://nmap.org/book/install.html).
+To run `vnsee-gui`, you’ll also need to install [simple](https://rmkit.dev/apps/sas) and, optionally, [nmap](https://nmap.org/book/install.html).

 This VNC client is compatible with all VNC servers that are capable of sending pixels in the RGB565 format.
 It has been successfully tested with [x11vnc](https://github.com/LibVNC/x11vnc) and [TigerVNC](https://github.com/TigerVNC/tigervnc).